 Don’t hesitate to report stalking.
 Work with a trusted family lawyer to secure a restraining order, if necessary.

 Your law firm could provide valuable legal protections as you deal with the fallout from your divorce.
-Contact the Brown Law Offices to learn more about cybersecurity and other issues related to divorce.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. to learn more about cybersecurity and other issues related to divorce.